followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/pager/visible.md

 <!--/shortDescription-->

 <!--fullDescription-->
-When this option is set to *"auto"*, the pager is visible if paging is [enabled]({basewidgetpath}/Configuration/paging/#enabled) and invisible otherwise.
+The pager is visible by default if paging is [enabled]({basewidgetpath}/Configuration/paging/#enabled) and invisible otherwise.
 <!--/fullDescription-->